mattgwagner/leadership-in-brief/slides.md

 - Explores themes of duty, citizenship, sacrifice, and the responsibilities of leadership.
 - Offers a unique perspective on what it means to serve and to lead, both in and out of combat.

-**Quote**

-> "The Lieutenant was father to us and loved us and spoiled us and was nevertheless rather remote from us aboard ship - and even dirtside . . . unless we reached dirt via a drop."

 ---
 layout: image-left